The Famous WordPress 5-Minute Installation For Non-Techies

 • Your Email – Enter your site’s administrative email.

-• Search Engine Visibility – if you don’t want search engines to index your site, tick the “Discourage search engines from indexing this site” box, otherwise, leave this option unchecked.
+• Search Engine Visibility – if you don’t want search engines to index your website, tick the “Discourage search engines from indexing this site” box, otherwise, leave this option unchecked.

 Once you have entered all of the fields click Install WordPress to complete the installation process …

-Once your installation is set up, you will see a screen similar to the one shown below.
+Once your installation is set up, you should see a screen similar to the one shown below.

 Click ‘Log In’ to continue …